lukas-zech-software/lukas-zech-software/README.md

 In my **14 years as a software developer**, including **10 years as a freelancer**, I’ve gained extensive experience across all areas of software development and team collaboration.
 I’m now looking to bring that experience into a **long-term permanent position**.

+> "Clean code and strong communication aren't luxuries — they're the foundation of good software."

 ---

 ## 🚀 Milestones